theaulait/final/README.md

 2. Clone your fork from GitHub.

-3.
+3. Import the code into IntelliJ by selecting "Import Project", choosing the top directory of your clone, and accepting the defaults.

 In each problem, you will complete the implementation of several small methods, classes, or programs that we provide you with.
 Each problem is contained in a separate package directory.

 Very simple tests are provided with some of the problems.
 These tests are _not_ comprehensive; passing these tests does not guarantee that your solution is